Julie Cherrington Ph.D.

-Dr. Julie M. Cherrington, Ph.D. is a life science executive with extensive experience bringing drugs into the clinic and through to commercialization.
-She has been a key contributor to the successful development of multiple FDA approved products, including SUTENT™, Palladia™, Vistide™, Viread™, and Hepsera™.
+Julie M. Cherrington, Ph.D. is a life science executive with over 25 years of experience advancing drugs into and through clinical development and to commercialization.
+She has played a key role in the successful development of several FDA-approved products, including SUTENT™, Palladia™, Vistide™, Viread™, and Hepsera™.

 Dr. Cherrington has served as President and Chief Executive Officer of Arch Oncology since joining the Company in 2017.
 Previously, she served as President and Chief Executive Officer at Revitope, also an immune-oncology company, at Zenith Epigenetics, a bromodomain inhibitor company, and at Pathway Therapeutics, an oncology and inflammation company.
 Earlier in her career, she served as Vice President of Preclinical and Clinical Research at SUGEN, a Pharmacia/Pfizer company.
 Dr. Cherrington began her career at Gilead Sciences, where she held a range of positions of increasing responsibility.

 Dr. Cherrington holds a B.S. in biology and an M.S. in microbiology from the University of California, Davis.
 She earned a Ph.D. in microbiology and immunology from the University of Minnesota and Stanford University.
 She completed a postdoctoral fellowship at the University of California, San Francisco.

 John McKearn Ph.D.